FIF Filing Checklist

 - Check whether an Overseas income summary or FIF disclosure is required.
 IR461 notes that some disclosure obligations can exist even where no FIF income is derived.

-- Keep the calculation output, broker records, FX evidence, exemption notes, threshold tracker, and method-selection notes together with the return workpapers.
+- Keep the calculation output, broker records, exchange rate evidence, exemption notes, threshold tracker, and method selection notes together with the return workpapers.

 - If you discover earlier-year omissions, consider Inland Revenue's voluntary disclosure process before an audit begins.